-An applicant may receive a maximum of 12 weeks of benefits in a 52-week period for parental, family, and medical leave.
-You may still take 2 additional weeks of prenatal leave as long as you have not already taken the full 12 weeks of medical leave.
+An applicant may receive a maximum of 8 weeks of benefits in a 52-week period for parental, family, and medical leave.
+You may still take 2 additional weeks of prenatal leave as long as you have not already taken 6 weeks of medical leave.